dima-brook/w3f_application/elrond_bridge.md

 **Centralized validators**</br>
-In our bridge the validators are centralized, meaning our team completely controls all the validators.
-We've chosen the PoA consensus mechanizm.
+At the present stage, we've chosen the PoA consensus mechanizm.
+Each validator is meticulously chosen.
+For security reasons, a new validator node can currently be only manually subscribed by one of our development team members.
+This may change in the future versions of the present bridge.

 **Proof-of-Authority (PoA)**</br>
 Principle: a centralized network of trusted bodies backing the validator nodes with their reputation.
 A new validator is added or removed by a centralized body, the team of the project.